public-key-cryptography/public-key-editor/README.md

 	number in the totient whereas the RSA cipher can only use exponents e > 2 that are coprime with the totient.

-	If the message m is a perfect square < n, then the message can be encrypted and decrypted by squar- ing and unsquaring m modulo n.
-If m is a perfect cube and phi(n) is divisible by 3, then the mes- sage can be encrypted and decrypted by cubing and uncubing m modulo n.
-The root of c = m ^ e (mod
-	n) still has e ^ k solutions where k is the number of factors (or prime powers) in the modulus, but the recipient can extract the message by inverting e modulo phi(n)/e instead of modulo phi because the message is a perfect square or cube in addition to a quadratic or cubic residue modulo n.
+	If the message m is a perfect square < n, then the message can be encrypted and decrypted by squaring and unsquaring m modulo n.
+If m is a perfect cube and phi(n) is divisible by 3, then the message can be encrypted and decrypted by cubing and uncubing m modulo n.
+The root of c = m ^ e (mod n) still has e ^ k solutions where k is the number of factors (or prime powers) in the modulus, but the recipient can extract the message by inverting e modulo phi(n)/e instead of modulo phi because the message is a perfect square or cube in addition to a quadratic or cubic residue modulo n.

 	The Rabin / factorization cipher and the integer discrete log cipher are not used in the public key class because the factorization and integer discrete log problem are susceptible to quantum comput- ing.
-The Rabin cipher was included in the public key class to test the software for asymmetrical public key ciphers before the Merkle-Hellman ciphers were included because the Diffie-Hellman ci- phers are symmetrical which means that they use the same methods for public key generation and pub- lic key agreement.
+The Rabin cipher was included in the public key class to test the software for asymmetrical pub- lic key ciphers before the Merkle-Hellman ciphers were included because the Diffie-Hellman ciphers are symmetrical which means that they use the same methods for public key generation and public key agreement.

 	It doesn't make sense to use the Rabin cipher because the factorization problem is broken by quantum computing.
-The Rabin cipher can never be broken because factorization will always be harder than multiplication, but the key size would have to be at least 1 megabit if the running time of the algo- rithm is O(n^2) multi-precision multiplications or O(n^3.58) single-precision multiplications or op- erations.
-The fastest classical algorithm is unlikely to be faster than prime number generation which requires O(n^4) or O(n^3.58) operations, and if it requires a matrix then it would be O(n^3) multi- precision multiplications or O(n^4.58) operations.
-A 1 M bit key would only require O(1) == O(n^0) multi-precision multiplications or O(n^log2(3) == log(3)/log(2) == 1.58) single-precision multiplica- tions for encryption using a sesquilinear or three-halves multiplier.
+The Rabin cipher can never be completely broken because factorization will always be hard- er than multiplication, but the key size would have to be at least 1 megabit if the running time of the algorithm is O(n^2) multi-precision multiplications or O(n^3.58) single-precision multiplications or operations.
+The fastest classical algorithm is unlikely to be faster than prime number generation which requires O(n^4) or O(n^3.58) operations, and if it requires a matrix then it would be O(n^3) multi-precision multiplications or O(n^4.58) operations.
+A 1 M bit key would only require O(1) == O( n^0) multi-precision multiplications or O(n^log2(3) == log(3)/log(2) == 1.58) single-precision multi- plications for encryption using a sesquilinear or three-halves multiplier.
 (No key size is secure for RSA because the coprime root extraction problem is completely broken.
 This means that the function can be inverted as fast as it can be computed.)

 	If an integer cipher is not based on the integer factorization / discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
 For example, the integer cipher y =